Christmas Opening Times & Delivery Deadlines

 10g fine salt

 Using what’s known as white (or sometimes “light”) rye flour helps get a great result.
-This is rye flour that has most of the bran sifted out: don’t waste it, it’s great for dusting on shaped dough to stop it sticking to our BakeryBits brotform, bannetons, and proving baskets, and our BakeryBits proving cloths.
+This is rye flour that has most of the bran sifted out: don’t waste it, it’s great for dusting on shaped dough to stop it sticking to our BakeryBits brotform, bannetons, and proofing baskets, and our BakeryBits proofing cloths.
 You can make white rye yourself just by sifting regular rye with a fine sieve, very easy to do.

 Judging the final rise is the tricky bit: you only want it to rise by about ¼ before baking.
 This is because rye lacks any gluten that would otherwise hold the crumb together.
 If it rises more, the crumb can drop down inside from the upper crust leaving a big hole; or it might be difficult to slice without crumbling.
 But you can do it!